Resolor, 2 mg 28 pcs.

 colloidal silicon dioxide – 0.4 mg,

-Composition of the film coating pink as a percentage by weight:
+Composition of pink film coating in percentage by weight:

 titanium dioxide – 23.88%,